 You will first be asked open ended questions, where you have the opportunity to describe your accident, how it impacted your health and well-being, your recovery, and anything else your personal injury attorney believes is important.
 Some attorneys practice anticipated cross examination as well.
 Cross examination is very different from direct exam.
 Most of the time, cross examination consists of yes or no questions.

-For both direct and cross examination, your personal injury attorney will discuss their expectations about your testimony.
+For both direct and cross examination, your personal injury attorney west palm beach will discuss their expectations about your testimony.
 Sometimes, your personal injury attorney may review evidence with you, such as photos of the scene of the accident, your medical bills, your personal injury journal, or other exhibits.
 If you gave a deposition, your personal injury attorney will ask you to review that testimony as well.

 General Rules Regarding Testimony